BotExperiences/Example-Bot/README.md

 ## Usage

 - `npm start` to run the bot
-- `npm run lint` to check the source code against eslint
+- `npm run lint` to check the source code for eslint errors

 ## Extending